markmoxon/elite-source-code-6502-second-processor/1-source-files/other-files/README.md

-# Other source files for Econet Elite
+# Other source files for Elite over Econet

-This folder contains commander files for Econet Elite.
+This folder contains commander files for Elite over Econet.

 ---